fadeoutsoftware/WASDI/docs/PythonCookbook/SearchS3Images.rst

 Search Sentinel-3 Images
 =========================================
-The following code show how to search S3 Images
+The following code shows how to search S3 Images

 Prerequisites